top of page

 Mount Gassan is the highest of the three sacred mountains of Dewa Sanzan, standing at 1,984 meters.
 It is known as the mountain of the past, where people pray for peace and comfort after death.

-Because the summit is covered in deep snow for most of the year, the main climbing route to the top is only open from early July to mid-September.
+The summit is covered in deep snow for most of the year.
+The main climbing route to the top is only open from early July to mid-September.
 During this short summer season, visitors can enjoy lush alpine flowers as they make their way toward Gassan Shrine at the summit.

-Although the summit trails gradually close from mid-September onward, the broader Gassan area still transforms beautifully in autumn.
-Lower elevations—those not affected by early snowfall—are accessible longer into the season and offer spectacular views of colorful autumn leaves.
+Although the summit trails gradually close from mid-September onward, the broader Gassan area transforms beautifully in autumn.
+Lower elevations—those not affected by early snowfall—are accessible longer into the season.
+They offer spectacular views of colorful autumn leaves.
 Even outside the climbing season, the mountain’s surroundings remain an exceptional place to experience the changing landscape.

 Mount Yudono – The Future and Rebirth